24 September 2022

 However, Kaart's Jewish companion 'Eetje' Kinsbergen - out of the picture - continued to work as business manager.
 Kaart complied with the requirement that his company had to be registered with the 'Kultuurkamer' (The Reich Chamber of Culture (Reichskulturkammer)).
 After the liberation, the Central Honour Office for the Arts, which took charge of the purification, saw no reason to ban him from performing.

-In 1947 De Komedianten merged with Cor van der Lugt Melsert's 'Het Nederlandsch Tooneel', with the intention of performing a more artistic repertory.
+In 1947 De Komedianten merged with Cor van der Lugt Melsert's 'Het Nederlandsch Tooneel', to perform a more artistic repertory.
 However, when it turned out that hardly any audience was attracted, Kaart broke away and at the end of 1950 he started 'the Toneelgezelschap Johan Kaart'.

-After the war, Johan Kaart returned to the screen in the old fashioned comedy Een koninkrijk voor een huis/A Kingdom for a House (1949), again directed by Jaap Speyer and co-starring Henriëtte Davids.
-Next, he played a cab driver who wants to emigrate to Australia in the comedy Sterren Stralen Overal/Stars Twinkle Everywhere (Gerard Rutten, 1953).
+After the war, Johan Kaart returned to the screen in the old-fashioned comedy Een koninkrijk voor een huis/A Kingdom for a House (1949), again directed by Jaap Speyer and co-starring Henriëtte Davids.
+Next, he played a cab driver who wanted to emigrate to Australia in the comedy Sterren Stralen Overal/Stars Twinkle Everywhere (Gerard Rutten, 1953).

 A huge box office hit in the Netherlands was the drama Ciske de Rat/Ciske the Rat (Wolfgang Staudte, 1955) in which Kaart played a supporting part as a fatherly police inspector who has the best interests of the Amsterdam street urchin at heart.
 He played more supporting parts in the comedy Kleren maken de man/Clothes Make the Man (Georg Jacoby, 1957) starring Kees Brusse and the thriller Rififi in Amsterdam (Giovanni Korporaal, 1962) with Maxim Hamel and Kaart as a police commissioner worried about crime.